 "For a powder room, you can go darker and create a dramatic moment with a dark paint choice or even an unexpected wallpaper.
 Otherwise, for a full bathroom, go pale, like gray.
 My go-to is Dior Gray from Benjamin Moore.
 With white tiles, brass, and chrome, you can't go wrong." — Nate Berkus, interior designer

 "For small bathrooms, I like to keep it light and simple.
-I love Benjamin Moore's Sebring White, which is a very faint gray with just a hint of pigment.
+I love Benjamin Moore's Sebring White, a very faint gray with just a hint of pigment.
 It gives the space a soft look and just a hint of hue without being oppressive.
 It's very relaxing and elegant." — Orlando Soria

 "There will always be the call for whites in bathrooms too; they offer a crispness and cleanliness that other paints can't top.
 For this, I love Super White by Benjamin Moore.
 It has none of the blue tinge that can cause whites to appear cold and unfriendly.
 Broadly speaking, I tend to opt for matte or low-sheen finishes on walls and ceilings." — Greg Natale

 "Navy blue is where I head when we're feeling a little bold and daring (and we feel like the space can take it).
 I like Benjamin Moore's Midnight Navy for that big blue moment.
-Dark walls can be very dramatic, and people often shy away from them, but with the right consideration for lighting, they can be really wonderful, evocative rooms—bathrooms and powder rooms being no exception.
+Dark walls can be very dramatic, and people often shy away from them, but with the right consideration for lighting, they can be wonderful, evocative rooms—bathrooms and powder rooms being no exception.
 I have been known to use Ralph Lauren's grass-cloth wallpaper in small bathrooms too." — Greg Natale

 This post was originally published on October 6, 2016, and has since been updated.